rm2013/katacoda-scenarios/hello-cluster/step2.md

-Once the Master has initialised, additional nodes can join the cluster as long as they have the correct token.
-The tokens can be managed via kubeadm token, for example kubeadm token list{{execute}}.
+The cluster has now been initialised.
+The Master node will manage the cluster, while our one worker node will run our container workloads.

 ## Task

-On the second node, run the command to join the cluster providing the IP address of the Master node.

-This is the same command provided after the Master has been initialised.
+The Kubernetes CLI, known as _kubectl_, can now use the configuration to access the cluster.
+For example, the command below will return the two nodes in our cluster.

+`kubectl get nodes`{{execute HOST1}}

+At this point, the Nodes may not be ready.
+This is because the Container Network Interface has not been deployed.
+This will be fixed within the next step.